Easy Homemade Poke Bowl

 Mix the salt and chopped macadamia nuts together in a bowl to make the crunchy inamona.

 Add the tuna, onions, soy sauce, sesame oil, sugar, and sesame seeds to a medium bowl and stir the mixture together to make the Ahi Poke.
-Shoyu poke is best after it’s marinated for about fifteen minutes, but if you’re in a rush, you can serve it right away.
+Shoyu poke is best after it's marinated for about fifteen minutes, but if you're in a rush, you can serve it right away.
+By the way, if you're looking for a version that uses candlenuts and alea salt, I have a recipe here.

 Now all you have to do is assemble the bowls.
 This makes enough poke for 2 servings, so I usually start with 2 portions of rice.
 I like serving this dish in a shallow bowl because it provides more surface area to cover with toppings.
 Then I start from the back of the bowl, layering on the veggies.
 Since the Tuna Poke is the main attraction, I'll add that at the very front of the bowl and then garnish it with a sprinkle of inamona and some edamame.